JafarDigital/data-structures-algorithms/README.md

 # Data Structures & Algorithms – Personal Practice Repository

-This repository documents my learning journey in mastering essential **data structures and algorithms** as a foundational skillset for backend development, system design, automation, and technical problem solving.
+This repository documents my learning journey in learning essential **data structures and algorithms** as a foundational skillset for backend development, system design, automation, and technical problem solving.

 ---